Skatteetaten/mva-meldingen/docs/frontpage_eng/index.md

 -	Common information structure and rules for all types of VAT returns
 -	Flexibility; code based rather than fixed fields
   -	From electronic forms to digital interaction
--	Simpler to provide the correct information; remarks for return per line and in total:
+-	Simpler to provide the correct information; remarks for VAT returns per line and in total:
   -	Removes the need for remarks
   -	Structured remarks for common cases
   -	Free form remarks